Farzan-I/Rock-Paper-Scissors/README.md

 ```
 localhost:9292
 ```
-* Enter your name (if you don't you can't continue), click on "Let's play!" and play until your heart desires!
+* Enter your name (if you don't, you can't continue), click on "Let's play!" and play until your heart desires!

 <br>